-Urmston: 1st Tuesday of the month from 1.30pm to 3.30pm at Age UK Trafford, 1-3 Church Road, Urmston, M41 9EH.
+Urmston Hub: 2nd Monday from 2pm to 4pm at Age UK Trafford, 1-3 Church Road, Urmston, M41 9EH

 Drop in Sessions

-Urmston: 4th Friday of the month from 10.00am to 12.00noon at Age UK Trafford, 1-3 Church Road, Urmston, M41 9EH.
+Urmston Drop-in: 4th Friday at Age UK Trafford, 1-3 Church Road, Urmston, M41 9EH

 Our bi-monthly newsletter promotes upcoming events, news on dementia, tips and information that may be useful to all.
 We circulate to everyone presently on our database as it is a great way to share the benefits of peer support and to keep in touch with those who feel they are not ready to accept more direct contact just yet.

-We also work in close collaboration with the Memory Service, in particular, if your needs change unexpectedly we can help you re-engage with the service so that you can recieve the additional support your need.
+We also work in close collaboration with the Memory Service, in particular, if your needs change unexpectedly we can help you re-engage with the service so that you can receive the additional support your need.

 When the time is right we also have a specialist day support service for people with dementia - please see our page on Day Support for further information.